OptimalBI/optimal-spyglass-open-source/README.md

 * Multiple accounts
 * Multiple regions
 * List all Ec2 and running Redshift,RDS from those regions
+* Simple summary page of all AWS services
-* Provide CPU Util graph for Ec2 (maximum and median usage across six four-hour blocks per day, for the prior seven days)
+* Provide CPU Util graph (maximum and median usage across six four-hour blocks per day, for the prior seven days)
 * Securing key is currently the responsibility of the user
-* Pricing based on supplied .csv files for ec2 (See root directory)
+* Pricing based on supplied .csv files (See root directory)
-    * The app will read the .csv file (EC2.Pricing.csv) and match the "EC2.NAME" to ec2 instance types.
+    * The app will read the .csv file (Pricing.csv) and match the "Service.Size" to AWS Service types.
     * If it has one then the pricing from "Cost.Per.Hour" will be used to calculate cost.
     * The app will not take OS or Spot/Reserved instances into consideration.
+    * The app currently assumes that everything is IOPS optimised
     * It is the end users responsibility to keep the pricing up to date
 * Provide standard encryption to the Secret Keys via login password method